ivan1993spb/snake-server/README.md

     }
   }
   ```
-* *objects* - a payload contains a list of all objects in the game.
-A message containing all objects on a playground is necessary to initialize the map on client side
+* *objects* - a payload contains a list of all objects in a game.
+A message containing all objects on a playground is necessary to initialize the map on the client side
   ```json
   {
     "type": "player",